FAQ’s about your insurance

 Does AustSafe Super intend to adopt the Insurance in Superannuation Voluntary Code of Practice?

 When you join AustSafe Super, you’ll automatically receive two units of Death and TPD insurance cover provided you meet the eligibility conditions.
-This is called default cover.
 If you don’t want this automatic insurance, you can opt out when joining or alternatively you can complete the Reduce or cancel insurance cover form at any time.

 AustSafe Super members are not given Income Protection Insurance automatically.
-If you wish you can apply for Income Protection insurance, you’ll need to complete the application form and be accepted by the insurer.
+If you would like Income Protection insurance, you can apply by completing the application form, found at the back of the Insurance Guide, and be accepted by the insurer.
 We offer competitive fees for Income Protection and best of all, premiums are deducted from your super, not your take-home pay.

 For more information, please read the Insurance guide.